shafr/shafr.github.io/_audio_books/planetside/planetside.md

 > Reacting means your enemy is dictating what you should do.
 And that is never good.

-> I've never been a particullary good luck for those around me.
+> I've never been a particularly good luck for those around me.
 We won some fights, sure, but I've lost people.
 So many, that I could not name them without the list I've kept laminated on a card in my pocket.
 I needed to add five soldiers from my last trip to CAPA.
 They hadn't been  under my command but I still was responsible, at least in my mind.

 > That didn't make it right for us to attack them.
 But there were more than one right.
 And I always picked the right  which helped our side.